-In today’s post: Spruce up your fall decor with these easy DIY plaid flannel pumpkins made with toilet paper rolls.
+In today’s post: Spruce up your fall decor with these easy DIY plaid flannel toilet paper pumpkins.

 You’ve probably seen toilet paper pumpkins before – this is one of those crafts that’s been around for AGES.
 I mean, I think people were making these back when I was a kid and that was a LONG time ago.
 Anyway, I was at the fabric store the other day and saw a collection of gorgeous plaid flannels and decided the good old toilet paper pumpkin could use a little update.
 A PLAID update.